billhails/MetaData/README.md

   * think about using the null object pattern for redacted and/or missing data
   * enumerations
   * more data types (date, money, boolean, e-mail &c.)
-  * demonstrate the use of middleware to handle linkedin-style friend requests
+  * consider a Semantics.Type class to encapsulate the types of fields
 * **`sqlite-node-graphql` architecture specific**
   * tests (generated) - in progress
   * auth - in progress